BabakTanriverdi/AWS_Projects/Kittens-carousel-static-website-ec2/README.md

 ## Steps to Solution

-- Step 1: Download or clone project definition from `ondia` repo on Github
+- Step 1: Download or clone the project definition from your own GitHub repository (for example, https://github.com/BabakTanriverdi/AWS_Projects.git).

 - Step 2: Create project folder for local public repo on your pc